ido90/SoundSeparator/README.md

 As a fallback, a separation of a toy example (see [here](http://www.cs.ubbcluj.ro/~csatol/mach_learn/) under "Independent Component Analysis of Recordings") was attempted.
 Even though the source sounds are quite monotonous, homogeneous and unique, FastICA seemed to successfully reconstruct only 2 out of the 4.

-I guess that out-of-the-box ICA is just not strong enough to do a good job on arbitrary everyday-sounds.
+I guess that out-of-the-box ICA is just not strong enough to do a good job on arbitrary everyday-sounds (unless I terribly messed-up something in the few lines of code applying the ICA, which is always a reasonable possibility).

 ## Implementation and use